DERPO Home

 Project Timeline

 The N.C.
-Department of Transportation is proposing to replace the Earl C. Davis Memorial Bridge (Bridge No. 73) and Bridge No. 96 – both of which connect the town of Straits on the mainland to Harkers Island.
-Both bridges touch down on a center island.
+Department of Transportation replaced the Earl C. Davis Memorial Bridge (Bridge No. 73) and Bridge No. 96 – both of which connect the town of Straits on the mainland to Harkers Island, with a new structure.
+The bridge opened to the public on December 8, 2023.

-The bridges are each more than 50 years old and are due for replacement.
-Doing so would not only improve their structural capacity but also provide better access to and from the island in emergencies and during hurricane evacuations.
+The bridges were each more than 50 years old and were due for replacement.
+Replacing the bridges provides better access to and from the island in emergencies and during hurricane evacuations.

 Project Cost